-Medical health services are available for all UTHealth students and their dependents.
-Dependents services are billed directly to their health insurance.
-Services available include immunizations required for matriculation into and through UTHealth, tuberculosis screening, physical examinations, well woman examinations, flu shots, travel medicine, treatment of acute and chronic medical problems, and referrals to specialists as necessary.
+Medical services are available for all UTHealth students and their dependents.
+Services available include immunizations, tuberculosis screening, physical examinations, well woman examinations, flu shots, travel medicine, treatment of acute and chronic medical problems, and referrals to specialists as necessary.
 The clinic manages a 24-hour a day hotline for needlesticks and other exposures to hazardous body fluids.
-An onsite Class D pharmacy offers many prescription medications for common illnesses and oral contraceptives.
+Students may report occupational exposures to our hotline at 713-500-OUCH.
+An on- site Class D pharmacy offers many prescription medications for common illnesses and oral contraceptives.
 The clinic is staffed by physicians who are board certified, both in Internal Medicine and Pediatrics.